JedidiMohamed/Tutoriel/FeaturesEngineering_part_one/README.md

 # FeaturesEngineering part one

 ## Overview
-In this project I aim to explain the differnc emethods of  target  econding of machine leanring  .
+In this project I aim to explain the differnc emethods of  target  econding of machine leanring.

 ### Features
 Sample target  encoding
 Split train validation target encoding
 Using Kfold to create target encoding
 Train all the this method using Xgboost model